quadstorejs/quadstore-comunica/README.md

 npm run ts:build    # run in the project's root dir, will compile all TS files
                     # across all packages

-cd distribution     # build the actual quadstore-comunica package by running npm run build       # Comunica's runner and then Webpack.
+cd engine           # build the actual quadstore-comunica package by running npm run build       # Comunica's runner and then Webpack.

 cd ../spec